wadackel/sweet-scroll/README.md

 ```

 Start the development.
-You I can access the `http://localhost:3000/`.
+You can access to the `http://localhost:3000/`.

 ```bash
 $ npm start